rjayroach/prepd.orig/README.md

 Prepd-project is a set of Terraform Plans and Ansible Playbooks to manage Infrastructure and Project Deployments

+## Projects and Applications

+A Project consists of:
+- A group of one or more Applications known as an Application Group (AG), and
+- One or more Infrastructure Environments (IE), e.g. production, into which the AG is deployed

+Each IE has it's own unique definition and is logically or physically separate from the other IEs

+IEs and AGs are defined by blueprints

+## Prepd Virtual Machine

+A Prepd Virtual Machine (PVM) encapsulates a Project by providing:

+- blueprints that define the IEs and AGs
+- a Development IE
+- the cluster-manager for the Local IE

+The PVM is used to:

+- Spin up IEs
+- Deploy AGs into the IEs
+- Add new applications to the AG

+### Blueprints

+The default PVM contains blueprints for creating IEs and to deploy the AG into those IEs

+### IE blueprints

+A Prepd project has the following environments built in by default: development, local, qa, staging and production Each environment can be modified to provide unique infrastructure, but already work out of the box.
+The built in blueprints provide:

+#### Development

+The Development IE is designed to run on one or more developer machines and can also be easily provisioned and configured to run on AWS EC2.
+The developer machine IE is defined in project_root/Vagrantfile and is provisioned when running vagrant up for the first time.
+The machine will be automatically configured from the playbook `config-development.yml` the first time the machine is brought up.

+- To re-provision the Development IE run `vagrant destroy` followed by `vagrant up` in project_root.
+- To re-configure the Development IE run `vagrant provision` OR in the PVM, `cd project_root/ansible && ./config-development.yml`

+To run development IE on EC2, do the following:

+- run the `tga` command in project_root/terraform/development
+- run `config-development.yml` in project_root/ansible

+A use case for doing this is to be able to run the application group in a development environment on a publicly accessible machine for testing with mobile phone clients

+#### Local

+The Local IE is defined in the same Vagrantfile and provisions a three node Docker Swarm cluster.
+The cluster runs consul and registrator containers to manage container discovery

+The Local IE is provisioned when running `vagrant up node[1:3]` for the first time.
+The nodes will be automatically configured from the playbook `config-local.yml` the first time the nodes are brought up.

+- To re-provision the IE, in project_root on the local machine run `vagrant up node[1:3]`
+- To re-configure the IE, in project_root/ansible on the PVM run `config-local.yml`

+#### Staging

+Staging IE is defined in Terraform plans.

+- To provision staging IE, in project_root/terraform/staging on the PVM, run `tga`
+- To configure staging IE, in project_root/ansible on the PVM, run `config-staging.yml`

+#### Production

+Production IE is defined in Terraform plans.

+### AG blueprints

+Prepd projects ship with a 'default' Application Group AG blueprints are defined as Ansible playbooks

+## Application Groups

+For example, a Shopping Cart micro service is a project consisting of a backend application (Cart API) and a frontend application (Cart App)

+Each application is its own git repository.
+An application can be of any language, may or may not require a database, etc

+# Using

 ## Clone Existing Project
 - git clone the existing project
 - copy product credentials to the project_root (see below)